Aimery of Cyprus: Hattin and the Third Crusade

 Aimery remained in the Kingdom of Jerusalem as constable.
 When Geoffrey returned to France, Aimery claimed Jaffa.
-He paid homage to Isabella, but apparently not to her new husband, Henry of Champagne, who doubted his loyalty.
-In May 1192 Henry discovered that the Pisan merchants had been plotting to deliver Tyre to Guy and clamped down on them.
+He paid homage to Isabella, but apparently not to her new husband, Henry, who doubted his loyalty.
+In May 1193, Henry discovered that the Pisan merchants had been plotting to deliver Tyre to Guy and clamped down on them.
 Aimery intervened on behalf of the Pisans and Henry had him imprisoned in the citadel of Acre.
 Aimery insisted that Henry had no right to imprison a vassal and constable, while Henry refused to recognize Aimery's constableship and denied that Aimery was his vassal.
 In exchange for Aimery's freedom, Henry demanded that Guy surrender Cyprus.
-Despite his long association with his unpopular brother Guy, Aimery was well-liked by the barons, who-together with the grand masters of the Templars and the Hospitallers-prevailed on Henry to release him.
-After regaining his freedom, Aimery followed the example of the other Lusignan partisans and left the kingdom for Cyprus, abandoning both his office and the fief of Jaffa.
+Despite his long association with his unpopular brother, Aimery was well-liked by the barons, who-together with the grand masters of the Templars and the Hospitallers-prevailed on Henry to release him.
+After regaining his freedom, Aimery followed the example of the other Lusignan partisans and left for the kingdom for Cyprus, abandoning both his office and the fief of Jaffa.
 Henry then granted the constableship to Isabella's half-brother, John of Ibelin.
-The Third Crusade ended in September with the Kingdom of Jerusalem regaining a narrow strip of land along the coast of Palestine from Jaffa to Tyre.
-Saladin, the crusaders' greatest enemy, died in 1193.